RChaguer/CS554/README.md

 - In order to sort data using Python, you can use `make py_sort` which sorts the 3 data files present in the source folder.
 Furthermore, you can sort the data of your custom file with the following command: `./sort-data.py <input data file>`.
 Make sure your input data file is not a path (the custom data file should be inside **src**).
 Thus, the execution of one of these commands returns a file named `py_sorted_<input data file>`.

-- You can also generate a graph for the time taken to generate the data and the time taken to sort the data at the 3 different scales across the 3 different approaches with one of the following commands: `make graph` or direcltly.
+- You can also generate a graph for the time taken to generate the data and the time taken to sort the data at the 3 different scales across the 3 different approaches with one of the following commands: `make graph`.
 Make sure your input data file is not a path (the custom data file should be inside **src**).

 If the data files are already present in the source folder, you can simply execute `make sort_graph` to get a graph representing just the time taken to sort the data at the 3 different scales across the 3 different approaches.
 This command does not return a graph for the data generation time.